Nebraska's #1 Trigger Finger Surgery Expert

 Prognosis for A-1 Pulley Release

-Dr. Ichtertz has a very successful track record with percutaneous trigger release.
+Dr. Ichtertz has a very successful track record with percutaneous trigger finger release.
 His failure rate is less than 1%.
-Other surgeons' result reported results to reveal a 6-10% failure rate.
+The failure rate for other surgeons was reported to be between 6 and 10 percent.

 Contact Nebraska’s Top Trigger Finger Specialist